SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 ![story_section5_g2](images/story_section5_g2.png)

-Positive
+> aside positive
-: Notice that the publisher (Source) application did not need to be modified in order for another consumer (Sink) application to receive the stream of tweets.
-There are two takeaways here:
+> Notice that the publisher (Source) application did not need to be modified in order for another consumer (Sink) application to receive the stream of tweets
+>
+> There are two takeaways here:
+>
-1: The publish-subscribe paradigm allows for the publisher to send data once and not care whether 0,1,2 or 100 applications are subscribed on the other end.
+> 1: The publish-subscribe paradigm allows for the publisher to send data once and not care whether 0,1,2 or 100 applications are subscribed on the other end.
 It just send the data and moves on.
+>
-2: Developing event driven applications allows for decoupling of your sending and receiving applications.
+> 2: Developing event driven applications allows for decoupling of your sending and receiving applications.
 This powerful concept allowed our company to add new functionality without touching our already operational applications.

 ## Creating your first Processor

 Duration: 0:20:00

-Negative
+> aside negative
-: **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
+> **Note that this CodeLab uses the Annotation based Spring Cloud Stream code which is effectively deprecated in Cloud Stream v3.
 Please see the [Spring Cloud Stream Basics](https://codelabs.solace.dev/codelabs/spring-cloud-stream-basics/#0) Codelab to learn how to leverage Spring Cloud Function which is preferred in v3+.**

 So far in this workshop we have created source or sink applications.
 In this section we will create our first processor.